 The Big Draw X Koestler Arts

-Koestler Arts are taking part in the world’s biggest celebration of drawing this October!
-Would you like to join us?
+In October 2020, Koestler Arts took part in the world’s biggest celebration of drawing.

 We love encouraging people to have a go at drawing – it’s one of the most popular and accessible artforms in our annual Koestler Awards.
-This is the first time we’re taking part in The Big Draw, an annual festival to inspire people to ‘get back to the drawing board’ in all sorts of imaginative ways.
+This was our first time taking part in The Big Draw, an annual festival to inspire people to ‘get back to the drawing board’ in all sorts of imaginative ways.

-We’re delighted to introduce two artists, who are both Koestler Arts alumni, to lead events responding to this year’s festival theme of ‘A Climate of Change’.
-They’ll be in conversation with us about their creative practice and how this environmental theme speaks to them, before demonstrating live artwork creation before our eyes!
+We were delighted to introduce two artists, who are both Koestler Arts alumni, to lead events responding to this year’s festival theme of ‘A Climate of Change’.
+They were in conversation with us about their creative practice and how this environmental theme speaks to them, before demonstrating live artwork creations before our eyes!

 29 October 2020

-Sarah paints portraits that are incredibly realistic and for this event she will take us through how she does it, step by step.
-In keeping with the ‘Climate of Change’ festival theme, her portrait subject will be a famous environmental activist who has inspired and galvanised people across the world.
+Sarah paints portraits that are incredibly realistic and for this event she took us through how she does it, step by step.
+In keeping with the ‘Climate of Change’ festival theme, her portrait subject was a famous environmental activist who has inspired and galvanised people across the world.

 I’ve been drawing for about 25 years now and have developed a great range of skills in this time, portraits being my absolute favourite!!
 I’ll be showing you how to achieve some of the same techniques, from sketch mapping, blending, colour mixing, shading and highlights.Sarah, Artist